Honduran white bat: Reproduction

 Little is known about the Honduran white bat's reproductive behaviors.
 It has been proposed that individuals give birth in April and September, and that estrus occurs post-parturition.
 Pregnant females have been documented in February, March, June, July, and August in Costa Rica, with lactating females documented in March and April.
 Females have synchronized births, with all births in a colony occurring within the same week.
 Litter size is one offspring, called a pup.
 During lactation, mothers will return to their roosts up to six times a night to feed their pups.
 Pups fledge, or become capable of flight, at 3–4 weeks old.

 Range and habitat

 The Honduran white bat is found in several countries in Central America, including Costa Rica, Honduras, Nicaragua, and Panama.
-Unusually, it is one of four species of leaf-nosed bat endemic to Central America; most are found in South America.
-Its range encompasses a range of elevations from 0 to 700 m above sea level.
-It prefers wet evergreen forests and secondary forests, which can accommodate its specific roosting and dietary requirements.
+Unusually, it is one of only four species of leaf-nosed bat endemic to Central America; most leaf-nosed bats are found in South America.

+Its range spans elevations from 0 to 700 m above sea level.
+It prefers wet evergreen forests and secondary forests that can support its specific roosting and dietary needs.